-View our "Weekly Summary by Health Hub" report for the latest local update on the COVID-19 vaccine.
+View our "Weekly COVID-19 Update Report " for the latest local update on the COVID-19 vaccine.

 It is important to remember that even once immunized, you must continue to practice all COVID-19 prevention measures.
-The number of shots given will be closely monitored throughout the immunization process to assess when it is safe for prevention measures to be loosened in the region.
+The province of Ontario has indicated that vaccine coverage rates will be one metric used to guide when it is safe to begin lifting restrictions.
+Read more about the Roadmap to Reopen.